 - Teaching staff

-- Convenors: Associate Professor Lois Surgenor and Associate Professor Joseph Boden
+- Convenors: Professor Lois Surgenor and Associate Professor Joseph Boden

 - Paper Structure